Oindrila11/readme.md-generator-node/README.md

 This project was created for user to be able to generate a readme file from the command line.
 So that user can spend more time on development.

 ## Installation:
-To install this application user has to get the repository link via an https or ssh link git clone.
-Once the repository is cloned to local machine open a terminal and write node index.js on the command line.
+To install this application user has to get the repository link via an https or ssh link git clone
+Once the repository is cloned to local machine open a terminal and on the command line write npm install
 It will install the npm package that is needed to create the readme file

 ## Usage:
 This project can be used to create readme faster so that users can concentrate more on development.
+Here is the link to a video that shows how to use this application https://vimeo.com/700876725

 ## Contribution:
 Users can contribute by making any useful changes and requesting for a review via email